trustbloc/fabric-mod/docs/source/peers/peers.md

 We've seen that peers form the basis for a blockchain network, hosting ledgers and smart contracts which can be queried and updated by peer-connected applications.
-However, the mechanism by which applications and peers interact with each other to ensure that every peer's ledger is kept consistent is mediated by special nodes called *orderers*, and it's to these nodes we now turn our attention.
+However, the mechanism by which applications and peers interact with each other to ensure that every peer's ledger is kept consistent with each other is mediated by special nodes called *orderers*, and it's to these nodes we now turn our attention.

 An update transaction is quite different from a query transaction because a single